idea-kmi/EvidenceHub/docs/README.md

 ## Introduction to using an Evidence Hub

 For details on how to use an Evidence Hub instance see: [Introduction to the Evidence Hub](use/intro.md)

+## Case Studies

+For details on use cases of Evidence Hubs see: [Evidence Hub Case Studies](use/case-studies.md)